 I have always been interested in metalwork; as a kid I made sculptures out of bare copper and steel wire and as an adult I became fascinated with the idea of blacksmithing.
-I first met a local blacksmith (Steve McGrew) at the interstate fair, and I was thrilled to find out that blacksmithing is actually feasible to learn!
+I first met a local blacksmith, Steve McGrew, at the interstate fair, and I was thrilled to find out that blacksmithing is actually feasible to learn!
 My husband has been the biggest supporter and instigator in my pursuit of learning the craft.
-He surprised me with my first hammer (and only) and a two-day class with Steve for Christmas back in 2014.
+He surprised me with my first hammer and a two-day class with Steve for Christmas back in 2014.
 After that, I attended Columbia Fire & Iron (CFI) hammer-ins and eventually joined the board as the first web design and marketing chair.
 I have been lucky to learn from Steve, David, John, and Bill, and other smiths and knife-makers I’ve met since.
 I was upgraded to the VP of Communications and scored a big win for the club in 2018 when we were awarded a SAGA grant that enabled us to get 6 new anvils and a trailer to store and haul our equipment.
 2019 was a record year for CFI with weekly demos at the E-G Farmers Market, workshops at the county library, record attendance from club members at the 10-day fair demo, and a functional public art piece, “Local Fruit,” a bike rack designed by David Kailey and me, and forged by myself and several CFI members.
 I would love to create more collaborative public art!
-I’m working on piecing together a shop in my small garage, and I hammer with CFI whenever I can.
-As a graphic artist and a writer, both sedentary jobs, I love that blacksmithing gets me off my butt and makes me think in a different way and hammering hot metal is fun.
+I’m working on piecing together a shop in my small garage, and I volunteer teach and demo with CFI.
+I love how blacksmithing makes me think in a different way and hammering hot metal is fun.